 ~ Duck Charcuterie Plate with Duck Prosciutto, Duck Rillette, Foie Gras torchon, duck sausage stuffed in the neck (sausage made by Hank Shaw).

-~ Local Farm Lettuces with Warm Confit, Pickled French Prunes and Duck Fat Vinaigrette
+~ Local Farm Lettuces with Warm Confit, Pickled French Prunes, and Duck Fat Vinaigrette

 ~ House Made Tagliatelle with Duck Sugo

-~ Duck Cassoulet with Rancho Gordo Beans, Confit, Sausage and Pork Belly
+~ Duck Cassoulet with Rancho Gordo Beans, Confit, Sausage, and Pork Belly

 ~ Pear Tart with Huckleberry Compote and Orange Zabaglione (crust made with duck fat)

 The House Made Tagliatelle with Duck Sugo was by far our favorite dish of the evening, quite an accomplishment considering we were only on our third course (N.B.: this was another one of Hank’s creations!
 He is an imminently talented cook, so major kudos to him).
 The sugo was rich and savory, its meatiness dulcified by the just the slightest touch of Meyer lemon rind, and the tagliatelle perfectly al dente, the noodles wide enough to handle plenty of the scrumptious sugo.
 Paired with this course was the Dolcetto from Pavi, also from the Napa Valley, which I felt truly enhanced the flavors of this dish.
 Our main course quickly followed once I was able to tear myself away from the sugo, and I fell in love with the presentation.
-The Duck Cassoulet was chock full of umami rich goodness like pork belly, more of the fabulous duck confit and Hank’s duck sausage, as well as a generous amount of perfectly cooked Rancho Gordo Beans.
-Paired with another dark red wine, this time a blend of Cabernet, Merlot, Sangiovese and Petite Syrah called B24 (B Cellous), I think I officially fell into the most pleasant food coma at that point; not the kind that makes you fall asleep because you’ve eaten entirely too much, but the kind of bliss one can only reach by having a truly amazing meal.
+The Duck Cassoulet was chock full of umami-rich goodness like pork belly, more of the fabulous duck confit, and Hank’s duck sausage, as well as a generous amount of perfectly cooked Rancho Gordo Beans.
+Paired with another dark red wine, this time a blend of Cabernet, Merlot, Sangiovese, and Petite Syrah called B24 (B Cellous), I think I officially fell into the most pleasant food coma at that point; not the kind that makes you fall asleep because you’ve eaten entirely too much, but the kind of bliss one can only reach by having a truly amazing meal.
 But I had to snap out of it!
 Dessert was next.

 Now, it’s not every day you see a fruit tart on a menu whose crust is made with duck fat.
 Upon first reading this Rich made a strange face and immediately dismissed it as “too weird for [me]” but once again, he had to eat his words (and dessert).
-Made with local orchard pears, a huckleberry compote and orange scented crème fraiche, this dessert was a mid autumn dream to me.
+Made with local orchard pears, a huckleberry compote, and orange-scented crème Fraiche, this dessert was a mid-autumn dream to me.
 And the crust?
 Slightly flaky and rich with nary a duck in sight.
 Our final wine pairing for the evening was an orange muscat from Essensia, one of the few muscats that I’ve tried which I have actually enjoyed (to me, most muscats taste like Triaminic).

 Overall, this combined effort was a true success in the eyes of both judges and diners alike.
-I had the chance to briefly catch up with Chef Michael, and though we were seated next to Hank’s wife and colleagues, I was unable to thank and congratulate him for his amazing work.
+I had the chance to briefly catch up with Chef Michael, and though we were seated next to Hank’s wife and colleagues, I was unable to thank and congratulate him on his amazing work.
 Though this was a special event that is not usually part of Grange’s regular menu (which I made sure to peek at before I dove into my duck rillette), I know I will definitely come back to this restaurant.
 From its beautiful fusion of classic, historic architecture and modern décor to its superior staff and executive chef, I find Grange to be an outstanding addition to Sacramento’s growing collection of fine restaurants.
 And after looking over past specials and events on Grange’s website, I feel like this is a place even Poor Girl can revisit in order to enjoy a day off from my own kitchen.
 Specials like Chef Michael’s Thanksgiving spread offer diners a delectable 3-course prix-fixe menu for just $39, a phenomenal price for a holiday meal.
 Poor Girl gives this experience at Grange 5 stars and cannot wait to come back for more.